 So, Who Actually Works On My Car?

-Automotive Service Technician - Yes
+Automotive Service Technician - Yes!

 The truth is that with today's sophisticated cars, the good auto service technician must be a combination of diagnostic wizard, mechanical engineer, electrician, continuing student and great mechanic.
 It's not glamorous work, but it's exciting work.
-Part detective, he must discover the problems and then, take the puzzle apart and put it back together again to work perfectly.
+Like a detective, he must discover the problems and then, take the puzzle apart and put it back together again to work perfectly.

 A great auto service shop, with dedicated technicians, is worth its weight in gold to you.
 When you find a good shop, stick with it, and tell your friends about it, because we all need reliable transportation.